 What other treatments are needed after the bladder tumour is resected?

 The treatments needed depend on whether the cancer is superficial or invasive.

 For superficial bladder cancer, the patient is put on a long-term surveillance program, which involves inspecting the bladder for recurrences with a cystoscopy at regular intervals.
 Some patients may benefit from regular treatments of infusion of medications into the bladder via a catheter.
 These medications coat the bladder lining, kill the cancer cells, and are drained from the bladder via the catheter after 1 to 2 hours of treatment (see bladder instillation therapy).

 Invasive bladder cancer

-For invasive bladder cancer, it must first be determined if there is spread of cancer beyond the bladder (metastatic cancer).
+For invasive bladder cancer, it must first be determined if there is a spread of cancer beyond the bladder (metastatic cancer).

 If the cancer is still confined to the bladder, a major operation to remove the bladder (radical cystectomy) may be done.
-During this operation, the ureters are joined to a segment of small bowel that is either fashioned as a stoma (which drains directly from the abdominal wall into a bag) or as a neobladder (artificial bladder; the patient still retains some normal urinary control).
+During this operation, the ureters are joined to a segment of the small bowel that is either fashioned as a stoma (which drains directly from the abdominal wall into a bag) or as a neobladder (artificial bladder; the patient still retains some normal urinary control).
 Sometimes, chemotherapy may be given to shrink the cancer before surgery.
 In patients who are not fit for surgery, radiotherapy and chemotherapy may be given to control bleeding from the bladder and to control the cancer respectively.

 If there is evidence that the cancer has spread beyond the bladder, it is no longer curable.
 Surgery is not appropriate in this case and chemotherapy is the treatment of choice to control the cancer.